SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

- ### THIS PROJECT WAS MY FIRST DEVICE...AND IT'S OUT-DATED one year ago...Now i am interested in another projects.
+ ### THIS PROJECT WAS MY FIRST DEVICE...AND IT'S OUT-DATED since one year ago...Now i am interested in another MIDI projects.

 ## Little history of my first MIDI device with arduino

-The first device it's not probably the best, so i have discontinued this project long time ago.
+The first device it's not probably the best, so i have discontinued this project a long time ago.

-You can see every MIDI devices i have built, in my principal web-page or here, in my github repositories.
+You can see every MIDI devices i have built, in my web or here, in my github repositories.

-Both sites, github and the web, contains everything about my MIDI devices, you can watch or download all files on both sites.
+Both sites, github and web, contains absolutely everything about my MIDI devices, you can watch or download all files on both sites.
+You will find 3 different Midi controllers.
+Here, in this chapter, it's the first controller i have built.

-Here it's the web :
+And here it's the web :

 https://srmorrris.github.io/AH-HI-MAHI-WEB-OS-/

-But i can show you the first device i have made, with an arduinoMEGA 2560.
+But by now i can show you the first device i have made, with an arduinoMEGA 2560 board.

-On early days i was started with Arduino UNO, but the project growed, and growed.. gettin' bigger and bigger.. and i was pushed to use a bigger board, an arduino MEGA.
+On early days i was started with an Arduino UNO, but the project growed, and growed.. gettin' bigger and bigger.. and i was pushed to use a bigger board, an arduino MEGA.

-If you want to use an Arduino UNO you will need to change some lines in the .ino, in order to get a succesful compilation in Arduino IDE (because arduino mega has got much more pins than UNO).
+If you want to use an Arduino UNO you will need to change some lines in the arduino sketch (.ino), in order to get a succesful compilation in Arduino IDE (because arduino mega has got much more pins than UNO).

-This it´s the pedal-board i have built with this code:
+Here you can see the pedal-board i have built with this code:

 ![172305_281f032dea (1)](https://user-images.githubusercontent.com/80991642/187542973-35e040d8-80a5-49ad-86f4-9be6574cfdbf.jpg)

-And the next days.. the project moved to one USB-MIDI-controller-desktop-device (pots, encoder and some small buttons).
+And the next days.. the project changed to "one USB-MIDI-controller-desktop-device" (pots, encoder and some small buttons).
+And the pedalboard on other device...

-I have made so many changes in my first device :D
+I have made so many changes in this controller (was my first) :D

 ![680718cacd2fbae552cdfb9eaa7da-2677791](https://user-images.githubusercontent.com/80991642/187591438-45e6adf0-d294-4c52-b88d-f2eb27e02741.jpg)

-But, finally i find the "Ignotus666 Midi-controller" and my project goes OUT..
+But, at the end, i find the "Ignotus666 Midi-controller" and my project goes OUT..K-PUT..BYE-BYE..Sayonara baby

-https://github.com/ignotus666/Bluetooth-Pedalboard
+Here it´s the midi controller i have found on these days (ignotus666): https://github.com/ignotus666/Bluetooth-Pedalboard

 https://github.com/ignotus666/desktop-midi-controller

-Watch the next video and you will see the little improvement, and why i have decided to retire from my first project..
+Watch the next video and you will see the little improvement for me, and why i have decided to retire from my first project..

-Ignotus666 controller it's simply awesome!! (ws2812b LEDS, ili9341 LCD-SCREEN, etc..)
+Ignotus666 controller it's simply awesome!! (ws2812b LEDS, ili9341 LCD-SCREEN, etc..) it's my best MIDI controller.

 (i will show you how i have made mine..don't worry..).
 Here you can see the video: